 Blot away the cleaning solution with a clean dry white cloth until no more color is transferred.
 Dip a clean white cloth into plain water to "rinse" the area.
 It is important to remove all the soapy residue because it can actually attract soil.

 If the stain is gone, allow the carpet to air dry away from direct heat.
 If the stain remains, mix a solution of oxygen bleach and cool water following the package directions.
 Use a soft bristle brush to work the oxygen bleach solution into the carpet.
 Allow it to work for at least one hour before blotting away and rinsing with cold water on a cloth.
-Repeat until all of the stains is gone.
+Repeat until all of the stains are gone.
 Allow the carpet to air dry and then vacuum to lift the carpet fibers.

 To remove soft drink stains from furniture and car upholstery, use the same cleaning solutions and techniques as recommended for carpet.
 Be careful to not overwet the fabric because excess moisture can cause problems with the cushion fillings.
 Allow the upholstery to air dry away from sunlight and direct heat.